 one point or place or person to another.
 Effective communication

-is intended, without any loss or distortion of the original
+intended, without any loss or distortion of the original message.

-two or more ends or two or more people or groups.
+ends or two or more people or groups.
 However, communication may

 happen between two aspects of the same person.
-An example
+An example is self-talk.

-means and methods of communication have also undergone a revolutionary
+methods of communication have also undergone a revolutionary change

 is vital to our personal and professional success and our Wellbeing.

-relationships.
-Poor communication can disrupt our lives and
+Poor communication can disrupt our lives and relationships.
+How

 Communication is not about yourself, your ideas and opinions,

 or your accomplishments.
 Its primary purpose is not to impress others